Reads a value from a blob

 Device + Agent

-A single-character string constant indicating the value’s data type
+A single-byte integer indicating the value’s data type

 This method reads a single value of a specified type from the blob.
 The blob’s read/write pointer governs the first byte to be read.
 The value type is specified by a single-byte integer.
 For convenience, you can use Squirrel’s character representation rather than numeric values, for example:

 local floatValue = dataBlob.readn('f');

 this is equivalent to: